Descendant of a town founder

 The name “Bald Eagle”

-When Albert G. Boone and another fellow, Dr. Aristides Roderique, picked the site for the town, they saw a bald eagle fly overhead.
-At the suggestion of Dr. Roderique, the town was originally named “Bald Eagle.”
+When Albert G. Boone and another fellow, Dr. Aristides Roderique, chose the site for what eventually became the town of Lecompton, they noticed a bald eagle fly overhead.
+At the suggestion of Dr. Roderique, they named the town “Bald Eagle.”
 It went by that name for a short time before the name “Lecompton” was chosen, in honor of the chief justice of the territorial supreme court, Samuel D. Lecompte.
 Bald eagles can still be seen flying over Lecompton!